MIC-DKFZ/semantic_segmentation/config/Readme_config.md

 As a restriction in this repository, the *compute()* method must return either a single tensor or a dict.
 A dict should be used when multiple metrics are returned, e.g. the IoU for each class separately.
-If a dict is used the metric is logged named by the corresponding key, if a single tensor is returned it will be named by name of the metric defined in the config.
+If a dict is used the metric is logged named by the corresponding key (avoid duplicates), if a single tensor is returned it will be named by name of the metric defined in the config.

 ````py
 from torchmetrics import Metric

 class CustomMetric(Metric):
     def __init__(self, ...):